PythonFOAM: In-situ data analyses with OpenFOAM and Python: Appendix A

 Our extensions to this library shall investigate asynchronous couplings with specialized computational resources to mitigate the aforementioned in-situ data analytics bottleneck at extreme scales.
 The series of experiments in this article firmly fall within the umbrella of tightly coupled analyses, where PDE computation and analyses are performed on the same computational resource in a blocking procedure.
 In other words, until data analysis is complete, PDE compute is halted and vice versa.
 Our future goals are to loosen this coupling on heterogeneous HPC systems, where data analysis may be performed on devoted accelerators while PDE computation is performed on simulation-friendly devices.
 An asynchronous interface (i.e., a `loose-coupling') between the two would allow for data analysis and simulation to be performed concurrently and for improvements in scaling characteristics.
+Our current and future investigations are structured along the aforementioned verticals.